 The Council has a cost reduction fund, set up in October 2009 with £1 million, and later revised in February 2011 to £5 million.
 This was set up to provide earmarked reserves for cost reduction activities.
-As at 31 March 2012, £3.7 million was available to cover the cost of further service reviews.
+As at 31 March 2012, £3.7 million was available to cover the cost of further service reviews and other potential efficiency savings.